-DISCLOSURE: I am the Parliamentary Bureau Chief for Sun Media, which is a division of Postmedia Network Inc. of Toronto.
-Sun Media pays me a salary for the journalism I do.
-My salary does not depend on any commissions or other systems that requires me to boost traffic to a Web site or sell more newspapers.
-Sun Media and Postmedia earns the money to pay my salary primarily by selling advertising space and by collecting subscription fees.
+DISCLOSURE: I am a political reporter for Global News, which is owned by Corus Entertainment.
+Corus owns and operates traditional television stations, radio stations, specialty television channels, and various online content platforms.
+Corus pays me a salary for the journalism I do.
+My salary does not depend on any commissions or other systems that requires me to boost traffic to a Web site or increase ratings for a television program.
+Corus earns the money to pay my salary primarily by selling advertising space but also through subscriber fees.
 I have no control over the advertising content that you may see displayed near any of my work.
-As a publicly traded company, Postmedia must regularly report to shareholders about its activities and finances.
-You can learn more about Postmedia Network, its executives and governance here.
+As a publicly traded company, Corus must regularly report to shareholders about its activities and finances.
+You can learn more about Corus, its executives and governance here.

 By law, Corus and Global are disqualified from receiving any government subsidies from the Refundable Labour Tax Credit, a tax credit that is available to other media organizations.
 Privately owned broadcasters like Global are ineligible for this subsidy.
 Any and all subsidies Corus may receive are disclosed in the company's quarterly financial statements.

 When travelling to cover an election campaign or the activities of a politician such as the prime minister, the costs of my travel -- including accommodation, meals, and other incidentals -- are always paid by my employer.
 I have never received any travel subsidy by any organization or individual I have ever covered or written about.
 This includes travel aboard the Canadian prime minister's Royal Canadian Air Force plane.
 Global and all of my previous employers have always paid the equivalent of commercial rates for any of my travel on government aircraft.